 Welcome to Uganda’s capital, welcome to one of the craziest cities in Africa!
-Little did I know that visiting Kampala was going to be such a wild adventure when I headed out there very recently.
+Little did I know that visiting Kampala was going to be such a wild adventure when I headed out there.
 On arrival I could sense the intensity, but it only got better when I started exploring the city.

-This is your guide for the best places to visit and things to do in and around Kampala, based on my own experiences.
+This is your guide for the best places to visit and things to do in Kampala, based on my own experiences and update in March 2023.

 Kampala is not for everyone!